-Venlafaxine is used in the treatment of hot flashes; major depressive disorder; anxiety; depression; anxiety and stress (and more), and belongs to the drug class serotonin-norepinephrine reuptake inhibitors.
+Venlafaxine is used in the treatment of major depressive disorder; hot flashes; anxiety and stress; depression; anxiety (and more), and belongs to the drug class serotonin-norepinephrine reuptake inhibitors.
 Risk cannot be ruled out during pregnancy.
 Venlafaxine 75 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 75 mg

 - C - Risk cannot be ruled out

 methacrylic acid - ethyl acrylate copolymer (1:1) type a